Alyssa Baron

-Alyssa Baron (אליסה ברון; born April 16, 1992) is an American-Israeli professional basketball player for Hapoel Lev Jerusalem of the Israeli Premier League and the Israeli National Team.
+Alyssa Baron (אליסה ברון; born April 16, 1992) is an American-Israeli professional basketball player for Elitzur Holon of the Israeli Premier League and the Israeli National Team.
 She played college basketball for the Pennsylvania Quakers where she won an Ivy League title and twice led the league in scoring.
 Since joining the Israeli Premier League in 2014 she has won two league titles and two Israeli State Cups.

 High School and College Career

 Baron played four years of varsity basketball for Gulliver Preparatory School in Miami, where she was also a member of the track and field team.
 She joined the Penn Quakers women's basketball team in 2010.
 She was the first freshman in Ivy League history to lead the league in scoring (16.6 ppg).
 In her sophomore year she won Ivy League scoring title for the second straight year (16.9 points per game).
 In her senior year she won the Ivy League championship and was Ivy League Player of the Year.
 Baron left Penn as the program's second all-time leading scorer (the first being Diana M. Caramanico).

 In the summer of 2013, she participated in the Maccabiah Games where she won the gold medal with the American team.